QuantumMisaka/ATST-Tools/README.md

 - ABACUS

 ## Usage
-- `python neb.py` is a example
-- `neb.py` need to be a library in the future
+- `abacus_neb.py` have all the NEB workflow by using ASE-ABACUS interface to do NEB calculation
+- examples can be run by `python run_neb.py`
 ## Developing
-- [ ] Add interface to read ABACUS STRU file
+- [x] Use interface to read ABACUS STRU file and ABACUS output
-- [ ] Flexible input for different NEB method in ASE
+- [x] Flexible input for different NEB method in ASE
 - [ ] More test in surface reaction system
+- [ ] Parallel computing during images relaxation